 You need to make sure that everything you put into your tank is properly rinsed—and that includes your substrate.
 Sometimes you need to rinse it a few times to get all of the dust and debris out.

 Choosing the Right Plants for Your Aquarium: Real or Fake?

 Plants are a very popular decoration in many aquariums.
 Some people like them because they add color to the tank.
 Some add them because plants are found in many freshwater environments and can give the tank a more natural feel.
 If you go to the pet store, you will see a wide array of choices when it comes to aquarium plants.

 The vast majority of home aquariums use plastic plants in place of live ones.
 Why?
-The plastic plants are often more colorful than real plants, coming in colors that are not found in in nature.
+Plastic plants are often more colorful than real plants, coming in colors that are not found in nature.
 They are also easier to maintain since they cannot die.
 And, like real plants, they offer the fish a place to hide.

 Of course, fake plants do have their own advantages: They don't drop leaves or die.
 Dead leaves and plants decompose, which can cause nitrogen levels in the tank to spike.
 This spike can stress the fish and, if it is high enough, could potentially lead to death.

 However, real plants can offer systems something fake plants cannot: They can help improve the water quality of your tank.
 How is this?
 Plants need to use nitrogen and in an aquarium, they are able to use the fishes' waste products.
 This keeps the levels low in the tank, which is a great bonus.